 Have you already installed BuildStream 1.2 successfully?
 Then the next step should be to try the Hello World! example to get a sense of how the tool works.
 There are more complex examples you can try next.

-Find out more about BuildStream features, architecture and further technical details on the BuildStream In Detail page.
+Find out more about BuildStream features, architecture and further technical details on the BuildStream documentation website.

 For further information about BuildStream check: